emdann/HexamerBias/deltaGprediction/README.md

-## Prediction of $\Delta$G from sequencing data
+## Prediction of $ \Delta $G from sequencing data
-Computes predicted $\Delta$G for hexamer binding energy from sequencing reads.
+Computes predicted $ \Delta $G for hexamer binding energy from sequencing reads.
 For details of model see report.

 Use ```run_deltaF_prediction``` which runs the python scripts as described in workflow: